airthingy/tensorflow-class-regression/README.md

     print("Expected:", y_expected)
 ```

 Save file and run it.
 The result will be the same as before.
+Verify that you have several ``model.ckpt.*`` files in the current folder.

 >**Tip:** The ``predictions`` node of the graph is used during the prediction phase.
 The ``loss`` and ``model`` nodes are not useful during prediction.
 In any case, much of the graph definition code is shared by the training and prediction phases.
 As a result you need to find a way to isolate this code in a reusable file.
 It is also possible that the prediction phase is coded using a different programming language.
 For example, if the end user web site is created using Java you will need to re-write the graph creation code using Java.